 If you want to buy cryptocurrency, you must first open an account with a cryptocurrency exchange.
-There are approximately 500 examples to choose from, and Alteblock combed through the top players to identify What are the most popular Crypto Exchanges for both new and experienced investors.
+There are approximately 500 examples to choose from, and Alteblock combed through the top players to identify the most popular Crypto Exchanges for both new and experienced investors.

 What is a Crypto Exchange?